Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The carrier will also look at your credit score as well as your nominated drivers.
 If your car is driven by a teenager or someone with a slew of speeding tickets, that may increase your rate.

 Insurance is a game of risk.
 The riskier you are to insure, the pricier your policy will be.
-That’s why it’s so important to shop around for the best possible deal.
+That’s why it’s so important to shop around for the best car insurance policy.

 Does the Mini Convertible qualify for discounts?